ritvijiscool/tindog/README.md

 # tindog
-Tinder but it's for dogs.
+Tinder but it's for DOGS!